Medical school: Tanzania

-In contrast, studies in dental medicine (general practitioner) and pharmaceutical studies last only 6 years.
-Courses throughout the university curriculum in both medicine and pharmacy are taught in French.

-There are four universities of general medicine: the Faculty of Medicine of Tunis, the Faculty of Medicine Ibn El Jazzar of Sousse, the Faculty of Medicine of Monastir and the Faculty of Medicine of Sfax.

-On the other hand, there is only one university of dentistry and pharmacy in Monastir: the faculty of dentistry of Monastir and the faculty of pharmacy of Monastir.

 Uganda

 As of April 2017, there are nine accredited medical schools in Uganda.
 Training leading to the award of the degree of Bachelor of Medicine and Bachelor of Surgery (MBChB) lasts five years, if there are no re-takes.
 After graduating, a year of internship in a hospital designated for that purpose, under the supervision of a specialist in that discipline is required before an unrestricted license to practice medicine and surgery is granted by the Uganda Medical and Dental Practitioners Council (UMDPC).

 There is Postgraduate training such as the degree of Master of Medicine (MMed) which is a three-year programme, available at Makerere University School of Medicine in several disciplines.
 Makerere University School of Public Health, offers the degree of Master of Public Health (MPH) following a 22-month period of study, which includes field work.

 Zimbabwe

-In Zimbabwe there are three medical schools is offering Medical degrees.
+In Zimbabwe, there are three medical schools is offering Medical degrees.
 For undergrads, these are University of Zimbabwe - College of Health Sciences {MBChB}, National University of Science and Technology (NUST) Medical school {MBBS} and Midlands State University (MSU) {MBChB}.
 Only UZ is offering postgrad degrees in the Medical faculty.

 Training lasts 5 1/2 years.
 The curriculum is as follows: